FoxInFlame/MyAnimeListAdder/README.md

 #### Next up for 1.X, 2.0, and later on.

-- Detailed Options for In-Page QMAL
+- Detailed Options for In-Page QMAL.
 - Link to open QMAL on many other anime pages, such as AniDB, AniList, gogoAnime, etc.
-- Use a better MAL API
+- Use a better MAL API.
-- More input fields in popup for chosen anime, such as start/end date, rewatched episodes, etc (1.X)
+- More input fields in popup for chosen anime, such as start/end date, rewatched episodes, etc. (1.X)
-- Add an option to disable CPU-demanding animations and transitions (1.X)
+- Add an option to disable CPU-demanding animations and transitions.
+(1.X)
 - Login using Google+, Twitter, or third-party auth.
 - Use more of FoxInFlame's MAL scraper.
+- Encrypt username/password inside extension.
+(1.X)
 - Probably more.
 You know what, let me rephrase.
 There will 100% be more stuff.
 (1.X, 2.0, 3.0)

 #### Bugs / Problems / Suggestions / Support [![GitHub issues](https://img.shields.io/github/issues-raw/FoxInFlame/QuickMyAnimeList.svg?maxAge=2592000)]() [![GitHub pull requests](https://img.shields.io/github/issues-pr/FoxInFlame/QuickMyAnimeList.svg?maxAge=2592000)]()